The-OpenROAD-Project/bazel-orfs/README.md

   * Common for the whole design (named: `target_name + “_config”`)
   * ORFS stage-specific config (named: `target_name + “_” + stage + “_config”`)
 * Scripts targets (named: `target_name + “_” + stage + “_scripts”`)
-  * Prepares local and Docker flow scripts which build the stage
+  * Prepares local and Docker flow scripts which run the ORFS
 * Make targets (named: `target_name + “_” + stage + “_make”`)
   * Builds all dependencies required for the stage and generates scripts
 * Special mock flow: Mock Area targets (named: `target_name + “_” + stage + “_mock_area”`)
 * GUI targets (named: `target_name + “_” + stage + “_gui”`)
+  * Generates scripts and prepare dependencies required for running GUI for `stage`

 #### Docker flow

-Docker flow uses containerized environment with preinstalled ORFS to run the physical design flow.
+Docker flow uses containerized environment with preinstalled ORFS to run the Physical Design Flow.

-It implicitly depends on a docker image with installed ORFS environment being present in docker runtime of the machine running bazel targets.
+It implicitly depends on a Docker image with installed ORFS environment being present in Docker runtime of the machine running Bazel targets.
-The docker image used in the flow defaults to `ghcr.io/antmicro/openroad-flow-scripts/ubuntu22.04:latest`.
+The Docker image used in the flow defaults to `ghcr.io/antmicro/openroad-flow-scripts/ubuntu22.04:latest`.
 The default can be overridden per `build_openroad` instance with a `docker_image` attribute.
-Setting this attribute to a valid registry and image within this registry will enable docker to automatically pull the image if it's not available locally.
+Setting this attribute to a valid registry and image within this registry will enable Docker to automatically pull the image if it's not available locally.
 Users can also build the image from ORFS sources following [the guide](https://openroad-flow-scripts.readthedocs.io/en/latest/user/BuildWithDocker.html#build-using-docker-from-sources).

 #### Local flow